OpenGameDesign/OpenGDS/README.md

   - They end with enough low-level details (equations, basic algorithms) so there isn't anything left unsolved for implementing libraries.
 - Provide a unified design which allows a single documentation source that multiple libraries across different languages can all share.

-### Concerns

-- These specifications provide powerful & generic solutions which inevitably adds overhead when compared to implementing a minimal solution to your problems.

-### Structure

-A specification has the following structure:

-- **Title**
-  - Short description of the topic which should be as universally understood as possible.
-- **Introduction**
-  - Sets specification expectations.
-- **Definition**
-  - Long description of the topic, includes other names and related topics.
-- **Problem Statement**
-  - List of challenges to be solved.
-- **Goals**
-  - The features for the specification and a set of solutions to the problems.
-- **Concepts**
-  - Words important to understanding how the specification is going to solve the problem.
-- **Design**
-  - Using the concepts, define structures and algorithms necessary to meet the goals.
-- **API**
-  - A language-agnostic definition of classes and services in the spec.
-- **Additional API**
-  - Possible functionality to be added to the implementations.
-- **Implementation**
-  - A detailed list of all equations and algorithms necessary to implement the spec.

-### Contributing

-You can contribute to defining these specifications by catching up with the current state of the specification and then filing an issue in the correct project.
-These issues will be where the feature evolves and is integrated into the specification.

 ### Specifications

 #### Math [v0.1.0](Math.md)